 In cases where the claims of all customers are within the limits of protections under SIPA and, in the aggregate, will not exceed $250,000, no court proceeding is initiated and no Trustee is appointed.
 Instead, SIPC handles the matter as a Direct Payment Procedure.
 Customers in a Direct Payment Procedure are eligible for the same protection from SIPC as customers in a liquidation: up to $500,000 for securities and cash (with a limit of $250,000 for cash only).

-A Direct Payment Procedure starts when SIPC sends claim forms to customers and publishes notice of the Direct Payment Procedure in one or more newspapers.
+A Direct Payment Procedure starts when SIPC sends claim forms to customers, and publishes notice of the Direct Payment Procedure in one or more newspapers.
+Customers can also submit their claim electronically to SIPC.
 A Direct Payment Procedure is an out-of-court claims process.
 Customers must submit claim forms to SIPC in order to be eligible for SIPC protection.
 Once a Direct Payment Procedure begins, customers have six months to submit their claims to SIPC.
 By law, late claims are not eligible for protection from SIPC.
 Once a claim is submitted, SIPC reviews and determines the claim and sends a determination letter to the customer.
 In a Direct Payment Procedure, securities are valued as of the date that notice was published in the newspaper.
 If a customer disagrees with the determination, the customer has six months to ask a court to review SIPC’s determination, as explained in the determination letter.